Ding-Yucheng/Compound-Eye-Demo/simulation/Matlab_FoVsimulation/README.md

-FoVsingle contains the matlab simulation program for the FoV of three neighboring pixels. the parameter contains the diameter of the pin-hole d, the length of the pin-hold h and the deviated cone angle of the neightboring pin-hole dangle.
+FoVsingle contains the Matlab simulation program for the FoV of three neighboring pixels.
+The parameter contains the diameter of the pin-hole d, the depth of the pin-hole h, and the deviated cone angle of the neightboring pin-hole dangle.